-The project manager of a Working for Wetlands project must complete this form for every Working for Wetlands project and submit the correctly signed form, together with the supporting information, to the Director: Integrated Environmental Management Systems and Tools Coordination at the address below.
-The registration of the project by the competent authority is to allow the activities associated with the project, as identified in the Environmental Impact Assessment Regulations Listing Notice 1, Listing Notice 2 or Listing Notice 3, of 2014, as amended, to be excluded from the requirement to obtain environmental authorisation, based on compliance to an environmental management instrument adopted in the prescribed manner as provided for in section 24(2)(e) of the National Environmental Management Act, 1998 (Act No. 107 of 1998).
-In this case the environmental management instrument is the Generic Environmental Management Programme for the Working for Wetlands Programme (version 0 of June 2020).
+The project manager of a Working for Wetlands project must complete this form for every Working for Wetlands project and submit the correctly signed form, together with the supporting information, to the Director: Integrated Environmental Authorisations at the address below.
+The registration of the project by the competent authority is to allow the activities associated with the project, as identified in the Environmental Impact Assessment Regulations Listing Notice 1, Listing Notice 2 and Listing Notice 3, of 2014, as amended, to be excluded from the requirement to obtain environmental authorisation, based on compliance to an environmental management instrument adopted in the prescribed manner as provided for in section 24(2)(e) of the National Environmental Management Act, 1998 (Act No. 107 of 1998).
+In this case the environmental management instrument is the Generic Environmental Management Programme for the Working for Wetlands Programme (version 0 of October 2020).

-By post at: The Director-General

-Attention: Director: Integrated Environmental Management Systems and Tools Coordination

-Department of Environment, Forestry and Fisheries

-Private Bag X447
+By post at: The Director-General Attention: Director - Integrated Environmental Authorisations Department of Environment, Forestry and Fisheries Private Bag X447 PRETORIA 0001

-PRETORIA